Hello again! It is the blog How Unique Japan! How are you?

 However, they were not just for showing the power of the family.
 Then, what were they for?

-Surprisingly, they were for the solution to the road traffic problem.
+Surprisingly, they were for a solution to the road traffic problem.

 A long time ago (around the Heian era), higher-class people did not use their feet to move to their next destination.
 Although, it would be very close, like next door.
 What did they do for it?
 They used the OXCART instead.

 Please imagine the road’s situation with many oxcarts coming or going across.
 That means the road troubles were usual.
-For example, they were stuck to each other many times.
+For example, they got stuck to each other many times.

-They (higher class people) struggled to solve the situation with several methods.
+They (nobility people) struggled to solve the situation by several methods.

 The solution was to show their family name each other to ensure which passenger was in a higher class (basically, they put the name on the cargo).
 One lower passenger made a way after they got sure.

 However, that solution was not perfect.
-It took so long to recognize which one is higher.
-It is because the workers pulling the cargo were like servants who did not have enough education for reading.
+It took so long to recognize which one was in the higher class because the workers pulling the cargo were like servants who did not have enough education for reading.

 That is why the Emblems were born.
 The higher-class people invented their mark.
 That was easier to remember than learning any capital for lower workers.
 So, the emblems were the best solution to clear their identity.